xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Full-database migration/Configure MySQL full-database migration.md

 5. Click **Advanced Settings** to select conversion rules based on specific requirements.
 For example, the prefix ods\_ was added consistently when the MaxCompute table was built.
 6. In the control area of the migration mode and concurrency, select Daily Incremental as the synchronization mode and set gmt\_modified for the incremental field.
 Data Integration generates a where condition of incremental extraction for each task based on the selected incremental field by default and defines a daily data extraction condition by working with a DataWorks scheduling parameter such as $\{bdp.system.bizdate\},

-    Data integration is used to extract data from a MySQL library table to connect to a remote MySQL database via JDBC, and execute the corresponding SQL statement to select the data from the MySQL library.
+    Data integration is used to extract data from a MySQL library table to connect to a remote MySQL database by JDBC, and execute the corresponding SQL statement to select the data from the MySQL library.
 Since it is a standard SQL extraction statement, you can configure the WHERE clause to control the scope of data.
 Here you can view where conditions for incremental extraction are as follows:

     ```
     STR_TO_DATE('${bdp.system.bizdate}', '%Y%m%d') <= gmt_modified AND gmt_modified < DATE_ADD(STR_TO_DATE('${bdp.system.bizdate}', '%Y%m%d'), interval 1 day)